johnny-the-dev/where_to_go/README.md

    - Click on the image you want to edit.
    - Modify the image details or replace the image file as needed.
    - Save the changes by clicking the "Сохранить" button.

-### Creating a Superuser

-   - Open the command line terminal.
-   - Navigate to the root directory of the project.
-   - Run the command: `python manage.py createsuperuser`
-   - Enter the username, email, and password as prompted.